thesadru/genshinstats/README.md

 Crediting is appreciated.

 # CHANGELOG
+## 1.4.9.2
+- Made sure that None returns do not get cached
+## 1.4.9.1
+- Minor mypy fixes
 ## 1.4.9
 - Added support for the genshin map
 - Made `daily_reward_info` return a namedtuple
 ## 1.4.8
 - Fixed support for chinese accounts
-- Made sure that None returns do not get cached
 ## 1.4.7
 - Added `install_cache` for installing a cache into the entire library
 ## 1.4.6.1